 "First, do no harm"

-Hippocrates of Kos (c.
-460 BC – 377 BC) was an Ancient Greek physician, is commonly regarded as one of the most outstanding figures in medicine of all time and has been called “the father of medicine”.
+Hippocrates was born on the island of Kos c.
+460 BC and died in 377 BC.
+He was a famous ancient Greek physician and he’s referred to as “the father of medicine”.
 He was the leader of a medical school of Kos and the author of most of the writings of the school.
-He had a great impact on succeeding generations of practitioners of medicine and some general rules still apply.
-His work and writings rejected the superstition and magic of primitive “medicine” and laid the foundations of medicine as a branch of science.
+His work and writings laid the foundations of medicine as a brand of science by rejected the superstition and magic of primitive “medicine”.

 What is Hippocrates known for?